deeps21/pack_it_up/README.md

    * Durability of product
    * Specified packaging material(ex.
 Tetrapack), etc.
    <br>
-<strong>The factors on which packaging will be depend:</strong>
+<strong>The factors on which packaging will be depend on :</strong>
-For Solid state products:

     * All properties
       * Physical dimensions